Anna Biller: Career

+1994–2007: Short films and Viva

 At the beginning of her career, Biller was known for her short films and staged musicals, which played with old Hollywood genres and tropes from the 1930s to the 1950s.
 She made her first short film, Three Examples of Myself as Queen, while studying at CalArts.
 In the film, Biller plays Pointsettia, a teenager who turns into a princess and has the power to transform men into dogs.
 The film screened at small venues and film festivals.
 Lane Relyea of Artforum International wrote "the film's humor and graceful perplexity may not have caused any sudden shifts in the local fault lines but did crack a glorious smile on this audience member's face."
 John Hartl of The Seattle Times called it a "bizarre, Warholian musical fantasy."

 In 2001, she directed two short films: The Hypnotist, a melodrama written by her frequent collaborator Jared Sanford, and A Visit from the Incubus, a Western horror musical.
 A Visit from the Incubus tells the story of a woman who is raped by an incubus, and decides to get back at him by challenging him to a singing competition.
 Robert Nott of The Santa Fe New Mexican called it a "must-see".
+Biller sourced most of the set pieces in A Visit from the Incubus from the scene dock at Culver Studios, and the furniture from the Warner Bros. and Universal studios property departments.
+Biller made and sourced all of the costumes for the short film herself, finding men’s wear from thrift stores and hand sewing ruffles on every petticoat for the Victorian-style costumes worn by the women.

 Her 2007 debut feature film, Viva, tells the story of a bored housewife who goes out in search of sexual adventure in the 1970s.
 Viva offers a satirical perspective on the adult film industry, exploring women's agency and empowerment within this context.
 Biller's approach combines elements of satire, horror, and genre filmmaking, blending camp with feminist critique to create visually captivating and thematically rich narratives.
 It premiered at the International Film Festival Rotterdam, and won the Best of Fest Award at the Boston Underground Film Festival.
 The film was also entered into the main competition at the 29th Moscow International Film Festival.
 Reason magazine called Viva an "uncannily precise rendition of the look, sound, mood, and arch dialogue" of seventies sexploitation films, with "high-key, pseudo-Technicolor lighting and spare, colorful set design."
 Viva had a very limited theatrical release.